optimumenergyco/beagle/readme.md

 # Beagle

-Beagle is a simple, friendly migration tool.
+Beagle is a simple, lightweight and friendly database migration tool.

 ## Why Beagle?